 - Bring water and some kind of snacks.
 Snacks are good especially if you plan on being in there a while.

 - We went in around noon and it was packed, but by the time we turned around to leave, 5-6PM, there was almost no one in it.
-I can imagine it’s similar, but opposite, if you go in right when the park shuttle starts.
+I can imagine it’s similar, but opposite if you go in right when the park shuttle starts.
 I liked starting and leaving when we did.
-The later you leave, the less people, but the cooler the temperature.
+The later you leave, the fewer people, but the cooler the temperature.

 - Bring some kind of thin sweater or long sleeve shirt if you get cold easily and are in there early or late.

 - During the busy season in the park, you have to take the park shuttle.
 You can’t drive yourself.